9 May 2025

 The judge in this case did not need to probe that deeply – it was for him enough for him that the cited cases were fake, and that there was no good reason for the fake cases to be cited.

-The judge therefore used the rare “wasted costs jurisdiction” to award costs against the defendant’s lawyers personally.
+The judge therefore used the rare “wasted costs jurisdiction” to award costs against the claimant’s lawyers personally.

 The judge also ordered that his judgment be published, which means it is now a signal to all legal practitioners of what is at stake if fake cases are relied upon.